bin3xish477/c4N4Re/README.md

 subject = [Custom subject header for email]
 ```

 - The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
+If anyone opens any one of the specified files, you'll recieve an alert email notifying you of this action.
 This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

 ### Process Canary